-Our initial shareholders, non-managing investors and their permitted transferees, if any, who will collectively beneficially own 40% of our ordinary shares (assuming they do not purchase any public shares in this offering) upon the closing of this offering, will participate in any vote to amend our amended and restated memorandum and articles of association and will have the discretion to vote in any manner they choose.
+Our initial shareholders and their permitted transferees, if any, who will collectively beneficially own 40% of our issued and ordinary shares (assuming they do not purchase any public units or public shares in this offering) upon the closing of this offering, will participate in any vote to amend our amended and restated memorandum and articles of association and will have the discretion to vote in any manner they choose.
+In addition, the non-managing investors have expressed an interest in purchasing up to an aggregate of 24.418 million of public units (assuming the underwriter does not exercise its over-allotment option).
+If each non-managing investor purchases public units for which it has expressed an interest in full and assuming none of them will trade such public units after the closing, the initial shareholders may beneficially own approximately 98.6% of the issued and outstanding ordinary shares, and as such may control the shareholder vote.
 Specifically, our amended and restated memorandum and articles of association will provide, among other things, that: